 The first Battalion members arrive in the Salt Lake Valley from

 Los Angeles.
-They are able to teach the saints invaluable skills for desert farming and irrigation which they learned from the Pueblos and the Mexicans as they toiled through the southwest.
+They are able to teach the saints invaluable skills for desert farming and irrigation which they learned from the Pueblo Indians and the Mexicans as they toiled through the southwest.

 --March 15, 1848--